 How to Install and Configure Microsoft BizTalk 2013 R2 Accelerator for RosettaNet: Preparing your BizTalk Server 2013 R2 environment for BTARN (Part 2)

-This may be the most important section in order for you to accomplish a successfully BTARN installation and configuration and at the same time preventing further additional problems.
-Again, the installation and configuration process is very simple, however, be able to correctly configure the accelerator in order to work properly can be difficult if you do not plan correctly for it.
+This may be the most important section in order for you to accomplish a successful BTARN installation and configuration, and at the same time prevent further problems.
+Again, the installation and configuration process is very simple; however, correctly configuring the accelerator in order to work properly can be difficult if you do not plan correctly for it.

 This part will focus on how to prepare your existing BizTalk Server 2013 R2 environment for BTARN.